LeleDallas/github-recent-activity-extension/README.md

 ### ❌ The Problem
 GitHub's homepage sidebar used to show your **recent activity and pull requests**, making it easy to keep track of your work and contributions.
 However, this feature was removed, leaving users without a convenient way to quickly access their **open PRs, reviews, and recent activity** directly from the homepage.

-### ✅ The Solution: GitHub Activity Restore
+### ✅ The Solution: Github Recent Activity Extension
-**GitHub Activity Restore** is a **lightweight browser extension** that brings back the **Recent Activity** section to your GitHub homepage sidebar.
+**Github Recent Activity Extension** is a **lightweight browser extension** that brings back the **Recent Activity** section to your GitHub homepage sidebar.
 It displays your **open pull requests, draft PRs, and recent contributions** in a clean, integrated interface that feels native to GitHub.

 ### 🛠️ How It Works
 🔹 **Seamless Integration** – Adds a "Recent Activity" section above the "Top Repositories" in your sidebar